tldr-pages/tldr/pages/linux/rusnapshot.md

 `sudo rusnapshot -c {{/path/to/config.toml}} -l`

-- Delete snapshot by id or the name of the snapshot:
+- Delete a snapshot by ID or the name of the snapshot:

 `sudo rusnapshot -c {{/path/to/config.toml}} --del --id {{snapshot_id}}`